 Key Manufacturers A - L

 Italpresse USA, Inc. is owned by Italpresse S.p.A. of Bagnatica, Italy.
 The headquarters for the United States subsidiary is on Florida's Gulf Coast.
-Italpresse manufactures hydraulic press systems and tri presses to the worldwide market, including woodworking, automotive, aerospace and other manufacturing industries.
-The have been a major supplier of die cast machinery for over forty years.
+Italpresse manufactures hydraulic press systems and tri presses for the worldwide market, including woodworking, automotive, aerospace and other manufacturing industries.
+They have been a major supplier of die cast machinery for over forty years.

 Corsteel Hydraulics is a world leading manufacturer of trim presses for the die cast industry for more than twenty years.
 Corsteel specializes in the automotive and friction industry.
 Their company goal is to increase productivity, reduce operating expense and minimize maintenance and downtime.

 Kurtz trim presses can be used with a variety of die cast machines including high-pressure, low pressure and gravity die casting processes.
 Depending on the process, Kurtz offers trimming presses in column, C-frame, and frame designs.
 Kurtz presses can be customized to fit the customer‘s needs and can be supplemented with additional accessories such as clamp down and removal devices, rams, blow down functions and spraying units.